edgexfoundry/edgex-go/README.md

 The script [merge-edgex-go.sh](https://gist.github.com/feclare/8dba191e8cf77864fe5eed38b380f13a) has been used to generate this repo.

+Specifically, launching the beginnings of this Git branch (whose purpose it is to bring in the support-notifications Go package into the EdgeX monorepo) with this preliminary update (to this README.md file).
 ## Install and Deploy

 EdgeX Go code depends on ZMQ library.
 Make sure that you have dev version of the library